A HISTORY OF ANCIENT BRITAIN

 The Bronze Age

 At any rate by 2,000 BCE English society was changed by the invention of Bronze.
 Metal artifacts appeared in England as early as 2,700 BCE although it is believed they were imported.
 By about 2,000 BCE bronze was being made in England.
 Bronze is made of 9 parts copper and one part tin.
 It is, of course, harder than stone and provided more efficient tools and weapons.
 The Bronze Age people also rode horses and they were the first people in England to weave cloth.
 Bronze age women held their hair with bone pins and they wore crescent-shaped necklaces.
 In the late Bronze Age (1,000 BC-650 BCE) forts were built on hills so warfare was, it seems, becoming common.
 This may have been because the population was rising and fertile land was becoming harder to obtain.

 Meanwhile the Bronze Age people continued to build barrows, although cremation was practiced.
 The dead were buried with useful artifacts.
 Presumably, the living believed the dead would need these in the afterlife.
 Unfortunately, since they had no written records nothing is known about the Bronze Age religion.
-We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organised.
-However there were almost certainly different classes by that time.
+We know that Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organized.
+However, there were almost certainly different classes at that time.
 Tin and copper were exported from Britain along with animal hides.
 Jet and amber were imported for the rich.

 About 650 BCE iron was introduced into England by a people called the Celts and the first swords were made.
 Warfare was common during the iron age and many hill forts (fortified settlements) were built at that time.
 (Although there were also many open villages and farms).
 The Celts fought from horses or light wooden chariots.
 They threw spears and fought with swords.
 The Celts had wooden shields and some wore chain mail.

 At the top of Celtic society were a class of nobles headed by a king or chieftain.
 Below them were the craftsmen (of whom metalworkers were the most important).
 Then came the farmers who provided the food supply and also fought for the chief.
 The Celts were divided into tribes.
 There was no political unity among them and a great deal of fighting.